 What do 4CITIES students do after graduating?

 With the graduation of Cohort 09 in September 2018, 4CITIES now has more than 175 alumni.
-There is no general profile of 4CITIES graduates, as the wide variety of geographic and disciplinary backgrounds, skill sets, and personalities leads to many different paths.
+There is no general profile of 4CITIES graduates, or 4Citizens, as the wide variety of geographic and disciplinary backgrounds, skill sets, and personalities leads to many different paths.
 That said, here’s a rough breakdown of what alumni have been up to:

 - Approximately 90% of 4CITIES alumni are employed, with 76% of those employed having found work in six months or less.